js-jslog/harpguru-scripts/richters-other-56-positions.md

 permutations therein.

 Richter *is not* the only system, and everything I've said here is as applicable to any other, like Spiral as we've also got in our list.
-But that's a meager disclaimer.
+But that's a meager concession.
 Richter is even more ubiquitous than you knew.
-Even Howard Levy still has some work to do, and Richter's laughing at your 3 position repetoir!
+Even Howard Levy still has some work to do, and Richter's laughing at you and your 3 position repetoir!

 ---